barbazul/1kfa/mod_guide_gm.md

 It should also help teach the rules of 1kFA.

  * Work in an opportunity for each player to do a Deckahedron flip
- * If a player flips green token card, that's an opportunity to explain how they earn green tokens
+ * If a player flips an XP card, that's an opportunity to explain how they earn experience points
  * If a player flips the Critical Success card, that's an opportunity to explain the Critical Flip move
  * Ideally there will be a combat scene.